scottleedavis/mattermost-plugin-remind/README.md

   * `/remind [who] [what] (on) [(monday-sunday|month&day|m/d/y|d.m.y)] (at) [time]`
   * `/remind [who] [what] every (other) [monday,...,sunday|weekdays|month&day|m/d|d.m] (at) [time]`
 * `/remind [who] [when] [what]`

+Here is the full list of [Usage Examples](https://github.com/scottleedavis/mattermost-plugin-remind/wiki/Usage)

 ### Build